Arunprakash-A/Arunprakash-a.github.io/talks.md

 title: Talks
 layout: page
 ---

+## Back Propagation Through Time (BPTT) for simple RNN
+* If you are familiar with backpropagation for simple fully connected neural networks using computational graphs, then you can jump to 1:27.
+<div>{%- include extensions/youtube.html id='VCf0piML1uw' -%}</div>

 ## Application of Singular Value Decomposition (SVD) to Image compression
 * In this video, I show you have SVD could be applied to images (which are essentially a matrix of elements)
 * We can use rank-k approximation to represent an image which eventually leads to image compression